Kirancode24/daily-training-report/day3.md

 It refers to setting up an operating system directly on a physical server's hardware, without any intervening virtualization layer like a hypervisor.

 ### Partitioning schemes
-1.Dividing a hard disk into separate sections.
+1. Dividing a hard disk into separate sections.

-2.Each section (partition) acts like an independent disk.
+2. Each section (partition) acts like an independent disk.

-3.Helps organize data and install multiple OS.
+3. Helps organize data and install multiple OS.

 ### Types
 - MBR (Master Boot Record):